Our Lady of Medjugorje: Pavao Žanić

 In 1984, Žanić published a statement in which he disputed the authenticity of the events in Medjugorje, denouncing the Franciscans who promoted apparitions.
-More specifically, Žanić warned that Tomislav Vlašić, a priest in Medjugorje who was the spiritual father of seers, was a "manipulator and deceiver". Žanić was especially critical of Vlašić, who became the spiritual director of the alleged seers and whose sexual scandal wasn't public yet.
+More specifically, Žanić warned that Tomislav Vlašić, a priest in Medjugorje who was the spiritual father of seers, was a "manipulator and deceiver". Žanić was especially critical of Vlašić, who became the spiritual director of the alleged seers and whose sexual scandal had not yet become public.

 Two years later, Žanić sent a report to the Congregation for the Doctrine of the Faith, which was then led by Joseph Ratzinger, claiming that the Medjugorje apparitions were not authentic.

 Žanić publicly called for the abolition of pilgrimages in the church organization, and the Vatican supported him.
-However, the Vatican expressed the view that individual pilgrimages should be provided with pastoral care and access to the sacraments.
+However, the Vatican expressed the view that individual pilgrims should be provided with pastoral care and access to the sacraments.

-However, Žanić was unable to prevent public opinion in the Catholic world regarding Medjugorje, which has already become a global phenomenon.
-Proponents of the apparition rejected the bishop's authority and felt that the bishop had overlooked divine intervention for personal reasons, so the 1985 commission's negative decision on the apparitions was ignored.
+Žanić was unable to prevent public opinion in the Catholic world regarding Medjugorje, which has already become a global phenomenon.
+Proponents of the apparition rejected the bishop's authority and felt that the bishop had overlooked divine intervention for personal reasons, and the 1985 commission's negative decision on the apparitions was largely ignored.
 The Vatican did not come to Žanić's aid, but remained silent, leading to speculation about the Pope's support for Medjugorje.
-It is likely that Pope John Paul II somewhat favored Medjugorje behind the scenes, given that Medjugorje was appropriate for Vatican foreign policy during the 1980s.
-Namely, at that time, the Vatican was providing support to the United States in overthrowing the communist bloc in Eastern Europe.
+It is likely that Pope John Paul II somewhat favored Medjugorje privately, given that Medjugorje was appropriate for Vatican foreign policy during the 1980s, chiefly to the point of the Vatican providing support to the United States in overthrowing the Communist bloc in Eastern Europe.

-Although Medjugorje supporters sought to characterize Žanić as a stubborn and unjust critic, a person easy to ignore, in 1991, the Yugoslav Bishops' Conference decided, declaring that "based on previous research, it is not possible to determine the supernatural character of the apparitions" in Medjugorje.
+Although Medjugorje supporters sought to characterize Žanić as a stubborn and unjust critic, in 1991, the Yugoslav Bishops' Conference decided that "based on previous research, it is not possible to determine the supernatural character of the apparitions" in Medjugorje.

 Ratko Perić

 Ratko Perić, who succeeded Žanić in 1993, remained as hostile towards the apparitions as his predecessor.
 Perić published two books on the Virgin Mary arguing his opposition to the Medjugorje phenomenon.
-He exclaimed his personal opinion that not only that the supernatural origin of the apparitions wasn't established, but that the nonsupernatural has been established, a more negative judgment than that of the Yugoslav bishops' conference of 1991.
+He stated his personal opinion that not only was the supernatural origin of the apparitions not established, but that the nonsupernatural had been established, a more negative judgment than that of the Yugoslav bishops' conference of 1991.

 Petar Palić

-Petar Palić succeeded Perić in 2020.
-So far, Palić hasn't made position on Medjugorje public.
+Petar Palić succeeded Perić in 2020, and as of 2021 had not made his position on Medjugorje public.
 However, a report from Deutsche Welle stated that Palić holds similar views as his predecessor Perić.

 Commissions investigating Medjugorje

 First diocesan commission, 1982–1984

-In January 1982, Žanić established the first of two commissions for the investigation of the apparitions.
-The first commission was made up of four members of the Ecclesiastical Authority and was active from 1982 to 1984.
-The diocesan commission formed in 1982 and reconstituted in 1984 made a negative conclusion on the apparitions in 1985 that the supernatural was not established.
+On January 24, 1981, Žanić established the first of two commissions for the investigation of the apparitions.
+The first commission was made up of four members of the Ecclesiastical Authority and was active from 1981 to 1984.
+The diocesan commission formed in 1981 and reconstituted in 1984 made a negative conclusion on the apparitions in 1985 that the supernatural was not established.